openkraken/website/docs/api/host-environment/xmlhttprequest.en-US.md

 ## Attributes

 - `onabort`
   Triggered when the request is stopped, for example when the program calls `XMLHttpRequest.abort()`.
-Callback input parameter `event` follows `ProgressEvent`.
+The callback input parameter `event` follows `ProgressEvent`.

 - `onerror`
   Triggered when the request encounters an error.
 The callback input parameter event follows `ProgressEvent`.